 Cryptocurrencies are used primarily outside existing banking and governmental institutions, and exchanged over the Internet.
 While these alternative, decentralized modes of exchange are in the early stages of development, they have the unique potential to challenge existing systems of currency and payments – Wikipedia

 Besides being the future and the vigilant citizens currency of choice.
 Cryptocurrecny have been known to make many rich and therefore, there is a financial incentive to early investors that that pick the right coins.
 There has so far been two waves of monumental growth in the cryptomarket.
-The first being that of Bitcoin, and recently the Ethereum (which is believe to be able to surpass Bitcoin in the future).
+The first being that of Bitcoin, and more recently that of Ethereum (which isn’t a coin/currency as many believe).

 These digital coins make a great investments for those wanting to diversify their portfolios.
 Much like gold or silver, they can be backed and stable when traditional currencies fall or become obsolete.